-We teach phonics as the main first method for children to learn to read words.
-Phonics is taught in a systematic way across the school and is set within a rich language curriculum that develops speaking and listening, reading and writing skills.
+We teach phonics as the main method for children to learn to read.
+Phonics is taught daily throughout EYFS and Years 1 and 2 and in a systematic way across the school and is set within a rich English curriculum that develops speaking and listening, reading and writing skills.

 Phonics teaching is multisensory.
-This means children will learn using all their senses e.g. by singing, dancing, acting, using magnetic letters, making shapes in the air, looking at pictures, playing games, using computers, making sounds, making choices and as many other ways as possible.
-This is vital because all children learn differently.
+This means children will learn sounds by singing, moving, listening, writing, repeating, using magnetic letters, making shapes in the air, looking at pictures, playing games, using computers, making sounds, making choices and as many other ways as possible using their 5 senses.
+This is vital because children learn differently.

 What will this actually look like?

-Collingwood uses a systematic phonics programme.
-The programme published by the government and available free to all schools is called “Letters and Sounds”.
-We also use a recommended programme/website called “Phonics Play” which can be found on our pupil pages for parents and pupils to use at home.
+Collingwood uses a systematic phonics programme, published by the government, available free to all schools, called “Letters and Sounds”.
+We also use an internet based resource called “Phonics Play” which can be found on our pupil pages for parents and pupils to use at home.

 Is this the only way that children are taught to read?

 Absolutely not!
 Phonics is the first step in helping children to crack the code of reading and writing.
-However children also need to learn strategies to tackle words that can’t be decoded easily and also to be able to understand and engage with what they read.
+However, children also need to be able to recall words that can’t be decoded easily and also to be able to understand and engage with what they read.

-Many Lessons are used to strengthen reading and writing skills across a range of genres e.g. fantasy stories, instructions etc. Over the course of each term children read many texts and often learn one off by heart including actions and sound effects and drama.
-Children are often given the opportunity to have a go at writing their own text based on what they have read.
+Over the course of each term children read many different genres of text and learn at least one, one off by heart using actions, sound effects and drama.
+Children are often given the opportunities to writing their own text based on what they have read.

 How we teach writing.

-We do expect all children to read regularly to adults at home, and bring their book bag to and from school, right up until they leave Collingwood.
-As children get older it is increasingly important to discuss the exact meaning of new vocabulary and to question children so that they “read between the lines” and make interpretations and predictions rather than simply saying the words correctly.
+We expect all children to read regularly to adults at home, and bring their book bag to and from school.
+As children get older it is increasingly important to discuss the exact meaning of new vocabulary and to question children so that they “read between the lines” and make interpretations and predictions rather than simply saying the words on the page correctly.
 Show your child that you read for different purposes (eg to find directions, instructions, information and for pleasure) and talk about your own likes and dislikes when reading.

 The National Curriculum for Primary Schools in England.